traceloop/jest-opentelemetry/README.md

 Not sure where to get started?
 You can:

 - [Book a free pairing session with one of our teammates](mailto:nir@traceloop.dev?subject=Pairing%20session&body=I'd%20like%20to%20do%20a%20pairing%20session!)!
-- Join our <a href="https://join.slack.com/t/enrollacommunity/shared_invite/zt-1naxh3lia-wIvFcLyCEXTYzAuO1U688Q">Slack</a>, and ask us any questions there.
+- Join our <a href="https://join.slack.com/t/traceloopcommunity/shared_invite/zt-1plpfpm6r-zOHKI028VkpcWdobX65C~g">Slack</a>, and ask us any questions there.

 ## 💚 Community & Support

-- [Slack](https://join.slack.com/t/enrollacommunity/shared_invite/zt-1naxh3lia-wIvFcLyCEXTYzAuO1U688Q) (For live discussion with the community and the Enrolla team)
+- [Slack](https://join.slack.com/t/traceloopcommunity/shared_invite/zt-1plpfpm6r-zOHKI028VkpcWdobX65C~g) (For live discussion with the community and the Traceloop team)
 - [GitHub Discussions](https://github.com/traceloop/jest-opentelemetry/discussions) (For help with building and deeper conversations about features)
 - [GitHub Issues](https://github.com/traceloop/jest-opentelemetry/issues) (For any bugs and errors you encounter using Jest OpenTelemetry)
 - [Twitter](https://twitter.com/traceloop) (Get news fast)